gustavoisensee/app-timer-web/README.md

-# app-timer-web
+# My finances web
-App timer web is an auxiliary spa for some specific features related to app-timer app.
+My finances web is an auxiliary spa for some specific features related to my-finances-app.